Lucasdye/linearRegressionModel/README.md

 This project offers you a linear regression model in python, a great statistical model for predictions.

 ## What's the use ?
-* Overoming a lacking dataset by completing it.
+* Overcoming a lacking dataset by completing it.
 * Predicting data out of our range of time.

 ## How does it work ?